The Silent Decline: What Starts Dropping in Your 30s (And How to Slow It Down)

 • react only after symptoms appear

-By that point, decline is harder to reverse.
+However, by that point, the decline is harder to reverse.

 The Opportunity